dominicrodger/pywebfaction/docs/index.rst

 mailbox name and password (which you'll need for setting up your email client), and the ID of the email address created.

-Any errors encountered will raise the underlying ``xmlrpclib.Fault`` exception, except for the case where the provided email address is empty, or contains no characters that are valid as part of the generated mailbox name (in this case, ``ValueError`` will be raised).
+Any errors encountered will raise a ``WebFactionFault`` exception, except for the case where the provided email address is empty, or contains no characters that are valid as part of the generated mailbox name (in this case, ``ValueError`` will be raised).

 Usage is:

 .. code-block:: python

-    from pywebfaction import WebFactionAPI
+    from pywebfaction import WebFactionAPI, WebFactionFault

+    try:
         api = WebFactionAPI(username, password)
         response = api.create_email('dominic@example.com')

         print response.mailbox
         print response.password
         print response.email_id
+    except WebFactionFault as e:
+        print e

 ``create_email_forwarder``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^